Kuifje02/vrpy/docs/examples.rst

 ******************

-The graph is considered complete, that is, there are edges between each pair of nodes, in both directions, and the cost on each edge is defined as the manhattan distance between both endpoints.
+The graph is considered complete, that is, there are edges between each pair of nodes, in both directions, and the cost on each edge is defined as the *Manhattan* distance between both endpoints.
 The network is displayed below (for readability, edges are not shown), with the depot in red, and the labels outside of the vertices are the demands: